 Whole wheat Chocolate Chip Cookies ~ Eggfree & Vegan

 Yields: Around 30 cookies | Prep time: 15 minutes | Chill time: 30-60 minutes | Bake time: 14-15 minutes

 3 Tbsp flaxseed powder + 9 Tbsp water

-1/2 cup olive oil (unsalted butter can be substituted)
+1/2 cup olive oil (coconut oil or unsalted butter can be substituted)

 1/2 cup brown sugar